 2. Parallel Window – Specific Resource

 Tap 'Parallel' in your Study Center toolbar.
-You will be taken to a listing of all available resources downloaded to your device.
-Navigate to your desired resource by scrolling through the 'All' section.
+You will be taken to a list of all available resources downloaded to your device.
+Open a resource by scrolling through the list and tapping on it.
 If you would like to narrow your search, select '+Add Filter' and tap an option from the List.
 You can also tap 'Sort' and choose an option here to quickly find a resource.
 In this case, I am selecting NIV Study Bible Notes.
 You may select whichever study Bible notes you want to have open.

 As with the Resource Guide, the Olive Tree Bible App's sync scrolling will keep track of where you are in the Bible text regardless of what translation you have open in the main window.
 This is a great way to study if you want to focus on just one resource in the split window.

 3. Resource Guide on a Verse

 An additional iOS option is looking up additional information on just one verse.
 Tap a verse number in the Bible text and a Menu bar will pop up.
 From here, you will get the options for Copy, Highlight, Note, Save, Share, Guide, and More.

 If you tap the “Guide” option, you’ll get “hits” from your resources on just that specific verse.
 From here, you can follow the same steps as you would in the Resource Guide option above.
 You can even choose to open your study notes in the main or split window.

 This is helpful if you want to read through your Bible on a full screen and refer to the study notes when you want to see what it says about a specific verse.